jason-whitted/redux-101/03-basics/README-02-selectors.md

 );
 ```

 There's huge benefit to using `createSelector`.
-It utilizes "memoizeOne" memoization -- if you call it with the same state object twice in a row it will just return you the previous result without any recalculation.
+It utilizes "memoizeOne" memoization.

+> memoizeOne only remembers the latest arguments and result.
+No need to worry about cache busting mechanisms such as maxAge, maxSize, exclusions and so on, which can be prone to memory leaks. memoizeOne simply remembers the last arguments, and if the function is next called with the same arguments then it returns the previous result.

 "Big whoop," you say.
 Let's give another example.